 I’m here to help you!

-I aggressively advance software developer skills utilizing Domain-Driven Design and VLINGO XOOM to deliver excellent software solutions.
-I am committed to balancing the right technology choices with your essential and unique business vision.
-I champion simplicity, which requires special discipline and determination.
+I aggressively advance software developer skills utilizing Domain-Driven Design, VLINGO XOOM, and DomoRoboto to deliver excellent software solutions.
+My commitment is to balance the right technology choices with your essential and unique business vision.
+Championing simplicity, which requires special discipline and determination, is what I do.

 Let me help…

 I think I read through your book at least 5 times, finding new things and/or reinforcing things I already learned from you.
 My last read through I focused only on the narrative you presented of the team fighting through design ideas, failures, corrections.
 I really found this format of being a bug on the wall watching the meeting unfold to be quite informative. ... a great way to understand my own thinking by identifying with their thinking.

 More importantly, I really enjoy your coding style—the fluency within your application services setting up the aggregates is so refreshing to review.
 I model a lot of my code style off of you, and I have been doing [software development] for way too many moons.
 I think everything you wrote years ago is still relevant today—perhaps more so due to its clarity.
 I just wanted to say thank you.

 I am available for training, mentoring, consulting and speaking.

 Go beyond the theory of Domain-Driven Design and see how teams can actually use DDD to accelerate their strategic initiatives in a way that helps them design for business competitive advantage with this three-day workshop.
 Emphasis is placed on software design in source code with agile knowledge acquisition and de-emphasizes throwing technology at strategic business software initiatives.